-He also serves as an Advisor at the Founders Space Accelerator in San Francisco, and as the founding President of the Academy of Interactive Arts & Sciences Foundation, the charitable wing of the Academy.
+Don also serves as a Mentor at the Founders Space accelerator in San Francisco (rated in the Top Ten by Inc. Magazine), and as the volunteer President of The Academy of Interactive Arts & Sciences Foundation, the charitable wing of the Academy.

-He is the only industry executive who has held leadership positions on every generation of video game consoles, from 1980 to the present day.
-He designed computer games before the invention of Pong, and created online games before the opening of the public Internet.
+He is the only executive in the history of the games industry who has held leadership positions on every generation of video game consoles, from 1980 to the present iteration of Sony vs. Microsoft.
 In 2003 he received the CGE Award for "groundbreaking achievements that shaped the Video Game Industry."

 Don Daglow is the only games industry pioneer who is credited with creating seminal games in four different game genres: